Category Archives: Uncategorized

 Deep Breathing

-Breathing deeply and slowly in through your nose and out your mouth is an excellent way to stimulate your vagus nerve.
+Breathing deeply and slowly in through your nose and out through your mouth is an excellent way to stimulate your vagus nerve.
 It activates your PNS and increases your HRV.
 It can lower your heart rate and blood pressure and calm your nervous system.
-Practice deep breathing by inhaling through your nose for four seconds, holding your breath for four seconds, exhaling through your mouth for four seconds, and pausing for four seconds.
-Repeat this cycle for a few minutes and notice how you feel.

 Mindfulness and Meditation

 Meditating is a great way to calm your mind and body by reducing stress, anxiety and negative emotions.
-It helps you focus on the present moment to reduce negative thoughts and challenging emotions that trigger stress.
-Combine it with deep breathing for greater benefits.
-Through meditation we increase our awareness of the present moment which can help you regulate your physiological and psychological responses.
+It helps you focus on the present moment to reduce the negative thoughts and challenging emotions that trigger stress.
+Combine meditation with deep breathing for greater benefits.
+Through meditation we increase our awareness of the present moment which can help you regulate both your physiological and psychological responses.

 Practice mindfulness by fine-tuning your awareness to notice whatever is going on around or within you, without judgement.